RichardBronosky/Tic-Tac-Toe/README.rst

 * The AI should never lose
 * The submission must include both server & client side code -- no CLI-only or browser-only implementations.
 Play to your strengths, but show us your full range of skills.
 * Quality counts!
 A good submission that takes a while is better than a poor submission quickly.
+* You should include clear instructions for how to run your application

 Technical notes